 Text below the image.

 There are two CSS classes (''class'') defined in SoSci Survey, with which you can position an image so that the text runs around the outside: ''left'' and ''right''.
-Thus, if an image should appear to the right of the text, the class ''right'' will be added to the tag as the attribute:
+Thus, if an image should appear to the right of the text, the class ''right'' will be added to the

 Welcome